- The False Claims Act

 Minnesota False Claims Act

-Whistleblowers with knowledge of fraud on Minnesota funds may bring suit on the state’s behalf and share in the recovery, under the Minnesota False Claims Act which was first enacted in 2009.
+Whistleblowers with knowledge of fraud on Minnesota funds may bring suit on the state’s behalf and share in the recovery, under the Minnesota False Claims Act.
+The statute was first enacted in 2009.
 Under Minn.
-Stat. § 15C.02(a) of the Act, an individual may face civil liability for knowingly presenting or causing to be presented a false or fraudulent claim, conspiring to do so, or engaging in other fraudulent activity specified by law.
+Stat. § 15C.02(a) of the Act, an individual may face civil liability for knowingly presenting or causing to be presented a false or fraudulent claim to the state or a political subdivision of the state, conspiring to do so, or engaging in other fraudulent activity specified by law.
+In 2013, the statute was amended to add liability for those who present false or fraudulent claims to government intermediaries (for example, prime government contractors) that dispense state or local government funds to promote government programs or interests.

 The Minnesota False Claims Act is modeled on the federal False Claims Act, and cases brought under one statute are often brought in conjunction with claims under the other.
 Violation of the Minnesota False Claims Act exposes an individual for civil penalties up to three times the total damages to the state.
 Further, the Act imposes civil penalties ranging between $5,500 – $11,000 for each individual false claim in violation of the Act.